polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-programmatically.md

 We briefly went through one aspect of the programmatic experience in the guide [iterate-in-notebooks](/docs/intro/iterative-process/iterate-in-notebooks/).

-In this sections we will learn more how to drive the complete workflow: creating valid manifests (Polyaxonfiles) and performing API calls using the Python client.
+In this sections we will learn how to drive the complete workflow, i.e. creating valid manifests (Polyaxonfiles) and performing API calls using the Python client.

 In this guide we will recreate the manifests that we used before using Polyaxon's Python library.